-Michael J. Fox's final episode contained numerous references to his earlier series, Family Ties, including a cameo appearance by Michael Gross (who played Fox's father in the earlier series), a reference to a Republican senator named "Alex P. Keaton" (Fox's earlier character) and Meredith Baxter starred as his mother, who also was his mother in Family Ties.
+Michael J. Fox's final episode contained numerous references to his earlier series, Family Ties (1982), including a cameo appearance by Michael Gross (who played Fox's father in the earlier series), the doctor he plays has a secretary named Mallory, which was Fox's sister's name on the show, a reference to a Republican senator named "Alex P. Keaton" (Fox's earlier character) and Meredith Baxter starred as his mother, who also was his mother in Family Ties (1982).

 Tim Allen, Regis Philbin and David Letterman had cameos.
 They all voiced Rags the dog.
 Allen is the more memorable - while one character contemplates jumping out of a window, the dog talks, saying "Do it.
 And for God's sake, take me with you!"

 Carla Gugino originally had second billing as reporter Ashley Schaeffer, carrying on a secret romance with Fox's character during the first season.
 She was subsequently written out to make Mike single, allowing more story lines.

 In Young Guns (1988), Emilio Estevez, who is the brother of series star 'Charlie Sheen', shoots a man named Charlie Crawford, which is the name of Sheen's character here.
 Charlie Crawford is shot in one episode of Spin City.